 The companies that produce the three adrenaline injectors available in the UK also produce “dummy” devices for people to practice with.
 The details are on their websites:

 Adrenaline auto-injectors provide an effective dose of a life-saving medicine which long clinical experience has shown to be effective in treating the symptoms of anaphylaxis.
 As well as injecting adrenaline, the person should lie flat with their legs up to keep the blood flowing, unless having difficulty breathing, in which case they may need to sit up to make breathing easier.
 Adrenaline acts quickly to open up the airways, reduce their swelling and raise the blood pressure.
 To work effectively, it must be given as soon as possible if there are any signs of a severe allergic reaction.
 With early treatment those more severe symptoms are easier to reverse, so the important message is to use adrenaline as soon as severe symptom starts as it is a very safe and effective drug.
-In the UK there are three different doses of AAI’s available.
-Jext® available in 150 or 300mcg, EpiPen® available in 0.15mg and 0.3mg and Emerade® available in 150 micrograms, 300 micrograms and 500 micrograms.
+In the UK there are two different doses of AAI’s available.
+Jext® available in 150 or 300mcg and EpiPen® available in 0.15mg and 0.3mg.
+Please note that Emerade auto-injectors have been recalled and are currently unavailable.
 The decision regarding which dose an individual should be prescribed should be made by an allergy specialist.
 Our advice is always to carry two adrenaline auto-injectors with you at all times.

 As the need to use an adrenaline auto-injector is unpredictable and infrequent, allergic individuals may neglect to check their medication and expiration date.
 There are currently no published data on the proportion of individuals with expired auto-injector devices, but an audit of insect sting emergency kits, which contained an adrenaline auto-injector device, reported that more than half of the kits were out of date.

 Although far from ideal, in situations when the only adrenaline auto-injector available is an outdated one, experts have advocated this should be used providing no discolorations or particles are apparent as these changes would indicate the adrenaline had degraded.
-Therefore, most adrenaline auto-injector devices (e.g. Epipen, Emerade, Jext) now have an inspection window that allows for the visual inspection of the condition of the adrenaline solution.
+Therefore, most adrenaline auto-injector devices now have an inspection window that allows for the visual inspection of the condition of the adrenaline solution.